-A. The text of the digital resource is available to Pass assistive technology that allows the user to enable text-to-speech (TTS) functionality.
-Additional Information: Text was converted to speech without a problem.
-Many of the readings are PDF links which can not be read.
+A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
+Pass Additional Information: Using Select and Speak on Goolge Chrome, all text in chapters 1, 7, 18, 23, 32 were successfully translated to audio.